 How to Think About SLA Possible Calculations

 So, what should you be including in your SLA?
-First, cover everything that you’re responsible for managing, and be thorough!
-Then, highlight anything that you don’t cover – especially where you think there might be a misunderstanding, or you offer these extras for a premium price.
+First, cover everything that you’re responsible for managing, and be thorough about your performance standards and performance levels!
+Then, highlight anything that you don’t cover that should be covered by an external service – especially where you think there might be a misunderstanding, or you offer these extras for a premium price.

 Now it’s time to think about the numbers.
 In some cases you might want to offer percentage-based goals, for example with network connectivity you might offer uptime at 99.9%.
 You might discuss maintenance and downtime in your SLA, too.